-Dr. Caruso is considered a second opinion spine specialist.
-As a board-certified neurosurgeon, he has extensive training in the diagnosis and treatment of disorders of the entire nervous system.
+Our surgeons are considered second opinion spine specialists.
+As a board-certified neurosurgeons, they have extensive training in the diagnosis and treatment of disorders of the entire nervous system.
 Board-certified neurosurgeons train longer and to a higher level than any other specialty in surgical conditions of the spine and brain.
-Most of Dr. Caruso’s practice is comprised of spine surgery, both complex and minimally invasive, and he is always available to offer honest second opinions.
+Most of their practice is comprised of spine surgery, both complex and minimally invasive, and they are always available to offer honest second opinions.

 If surgery is necessary, we will explain, in understandable language, the problem and how to fix it.
-Dr. Caruso will use the most minimally invasive technique possible.
+Drs.
+Caruso and Lyerly will use the most minimally invasive technique possible.